anthonycoffey/property-manager-pro/memory-bank/progress.md

         *   Pre-fill the email input field with the email address fetched from the invitation.
         *   Make the email input field readonly to prevent modification.
         *   Implement loading states and error handling for the invitation detail fetching process, disabling form interactions until details are loaded or if an error occurs.
+*   **Property Manager Dashboard - Dynamic Property Selection for Resident Invitations (2025-05-24):**
+    *   Created `src/components/PropertyManager/PropertyManagerPropertiesList.tsx` for PMs to view and select their managed properties.
+    *   Integrated `PropertyManagerPropertiesList` into `src/components/Dashboard.tsx` for the Property Manager role, including state management for `selectedPropertyIdForPM`.
+    *   Updated the Property Manager section in `Dashboard.tsx` with tabs for "My Properties" and "Invite Resident".
+    *   The `InviteResidentForm` in `Dashboard.tsx` now uses the dynamic `selectedPropertyIdForPM` and `organizationId`, and shows an `Alert` if no property is selected.
+    *   Corrected TypeScript errors in `PropertyManagerPropertiesList.tsx`.
+    *   Confirmed `InviteResidentForm.tsx` correctly uses its props.

 ## 3. What's Left to Build (High-Level from `projectRoadmap.md`)